 Indigenous women, girls, men and boys, and ethnic and religious minorities, can be particularly vulnerable to social discrimination, exclusion and oppression.
-Some ethnicities are excluded from economic opportunities and are at increased risk of trafficking, including sexual exploitation.
-This risk multiplies in a situation of displacement, especially for women and girls with diverse ethnic and religious affiliations.
+Some ethnicities are excluded from economic opportunities and

 Some individuals from certain religious or ethnic communities may be more socially isolated and may lack community protection compared with more dominant social groups, and may also lose their support networks when separated during or after displacement, which can be particularly harmful to those who have experienced GBV.